-Many of the region’s countries, including Hong Kong, Taiwan, South Korea and Thailand, are heavily trade-dependent.
+Many of the region’s locations, including Hong Kong, Taiwan, South Korea and Thailand, are heavily trade-dependent.
 The recovery in global demand has therefore given them a significant boost.
-Growth in these countries is now the fastest in three years.
+Growth in these locations is now the fastest in three years.

 South Asia looking robust